sr320/timeseries-02/README.md

 For questions or issues with the pipeline, please:
 1. Check the `code/README.md` for detailed technical documentation
+2. Review the `output/regulation_analysis/COMPREHENSIVE_ANALYSIS_SUMMARY_REPORT.md` for detailed results
-2. Review the output files for analysis results
+3. Examine the output files for analysis results
-3. Examine the code comments for implementation details
+4. Review the code comments for implementation details